nogibjj/Leonard_Eshun_Mini_Project_Twelve/README.md

 The goal here is to both demonstrate running your application within a docker container (using docker run terminal commands) but to also build a docker image in your CI/CD pipeline which will be pushed to Docker Hub or other container management service.

-## This is what the python code does
+## What the python code does

 The python code creates a Flask web application that connects to an api, exchangerate-api.com, to convert one current to another based on the request made by the client.

 ![Currency Converter](images/currency_converter.png)

 ## Steps taken to meet the requirements
-1. A docker file was created that uses the official python debian image
+1. A docker file to be used when building the image was created and it uses the official python debian image.
 1. It does the following:
 	- set the working folder
 	- copies the flask application into the working folder